- Context, Approach and Objectives

 Holistic multi-stakeholder approach to improving urban water security

-The Itawa Springs Protection Project (2012-2016) in Ndola aims to protect a critical water source for Zambian Breweries, the local water utility, and the community which is under threat from pollution and unsustainable land use.
-Projects covered by the partnership include building water kiosks, washing slabs and drainage, restoring the ecology of a water spring and legally protecting it, developing alternative livelihoods and safely relocating informally settled houses which are impacting the spring.
+The Itawa Springs Protection Project in Ndola protects a critical water source for Zambian Breweries, the local water utility, and the community.
+The spring is under threat from pollution and unsustainable land use.
+Projects covered by the partnership include building water kiosks, washing slabs and drainage, restoring the ecology of the water spring and legally protecting it, developing alternative livelihoods, and building the capacity of the involved partners to sustainably protect the spring.
+The partnership also ensured the safe relocation of informally settled houses which were impacting the spring.
 It is a partnership of seven public sector organisations, Zambian Breweries, 11 elected community representatives and IWaSP.
+This short video shows the approach and progress of the partnership

-Lusaka Water Security Initiative (LuWSI) (2016-2018) aims to improve water security for Lusaka’s residents and businesses through multi-stakeholder engagement, coordination and action.
+Lusaka Water Security Initiative (LuWSI) aims to improve water security for Lusaka’s residents and businesses through multi-stakeholder engagement, coordination and action.
 The partnership covers the assessment of water security threats and solutions for the city and implements projects to improve the situation, focusing on groundwater pollution prevention, sustainable groundwater exploitation, a healthy Kafue River and improved water supply and sanitation access.
-It is in the process of being initiated by five public authorities, Zambian Breweries, the Zambian Association of Chambers of Commerce and Industry, UNICEF, the Nature Conservancy, World Wide Fund for Nature (WWF), three civil society organisations and IWaSP.
+Launched in 2016 it now counts more than 20 partners from the corporate and public sector as well as international organisations and NGOs.
+Under LuWSI, several partnerships are implemented:

 - Achievements to Date

-From January 2013 to December 2015 these partnerships benefitted more than 30,000 people indirectly and more than 15,000 people directly.
-IWaSP in Zambia managed to secure more than EUR250,000 from the private sector and more than EUR70,000 from the public sector to support the ongoing partnerships.
+From January 2013 to December 2018 these partnerships benefitted more than 600,000 people indirectly and more than 400,000 people directly.
+IWaSP in Zambia managed to secure more than EUR 1.2m from the private sector and more than EUR 0.6m from the public sector to support the ongoing partnerships.

 - Country Set-up

-IWaSP partners in Zambia include the Lusaka Water and Sewerage Company, the Water Resources Management Authority, the Lusaka and Ndola city councils, the Zambian Environmental Management Agency, Zambian Breweries and the Zambian Chamber of Commerce and Industry.
+In Zambia, IWaSP partners with over 40 organisations.
+These include the Water Resource Management Authority, the National Water Supply and Sanitation Council, several city utilities and city councils, the Zambian Environmental Management Agency, several private sector companies and the Zambian Chamber of Commerce and Industry.

 - Further Information on Zambia’s Water Resources